-How the Allman Brothers Band Launched Southern Rock With Their First Album
+How the Allman Brothers Band’s Debut Launched Southern Rock

-Marking definitive dates in music history is always tricky business, but if you forced fans to reach a consensus on the birthdate of Southern rock, most would agree it came in November 1969 with the release of the Allman Brothers Band’s self-titled debut album.
+Marking definitive dates in music history is always tricky business, but if you forced fans to reach a consensus on the birthdate of Southern rock, most would agree it came on Nov.
+4, 1969 with the release of the Allman Brothers Band’s self-titled debut album.

-Born in Nashville barely a year apart, brothers Duane and Gregg Allman were raised in several Southern cities by their widowed mother (their father, a career military man, was murdered when the boys were still young), and picked up music while in their teens, both starting on electric guitar.
-By the mid-’60s, they were playing in bands called the Escorts and the Allman Joys, and eventually wound up in Los Angeles with a Liberty Records contract as the Hour Glass.
+Born in Nashville barely a year apart, brothers Duane and Gregg Allman were raised in several Southern cities by their widowed mother.
+(Their father, a career military man, was murdered when the boys were still young.)
+They picked up music while in their teens, both starting on electric guitar.
+By the mid-'60s, they were playing in bands called the Escorts and the Allman Joys, and eventually wound up in Los Angeles with a Liberty Records contract as the Hour Glass.
 This was during the peak of psychedelia, and they sold very few records.

 By 1968, a disillusioned Duane had moved to Muscle Shoals, Ala., where he became a hot session guitarist at FAME Studios (backing R&B giants Aretha Franklin, Wilson Pickett and others), and then to Jacksonville, Fla., where he assembled the Allman Brothers Band with local musicians Jai Johanny Johanson (drums), Berry Oakley (bass), Dickey Betts (guitar) and Butch Trucks (drums).
 Once Gregg managed to break free from his record contract, he joined the group as singer and organist and completed the classic lineup in March 1969.